 At Manchester I coordinate and deliver the majority of the second year teaching in palaeobiology/evolution for our earth and environmental science degrees.
-This is included in two course units, rewritten in 2020 and delivered remotely due to the COVID-19 pandemic.
-You can explore these materials by clicking on the links below:
+This comprises two course units, rewritten in 2020 and delivered since using a blended learning approach.
+You can explore the online materials for these courses by clicking on the links below:

 The unit EART22101 comprises seven websites combining videos, quizzes, and other learning materials on topics surrounding evolution, and ancient life.
 EART27201 has eight sites that focus on invertebrate macrofossils, and include 3D fossil models and the occasional virtual microscope.
 Materials are generally CC-BY and sources are always provided.
-There are other elements of course delivery for 2020 which were provided through Blackboard (more quizzes, achievements to unlock) and via Zoom, which aren't included.
+There are other elements of course delivery provided through Blackboard (more quizzes, achievements to unlock) and – of course – in person, which aren't included.

 I also teach on field courses with a focus on structural geology, igneous rocks, and mapping for second-year students (EART20300).
 In addition to these, I give small group tutorials, and help deliver or assess on a number of further modules: